canonical/vanilla-framework/templates/docs/patterns/links/index.md

 ## Default

-Default links are a color defined by `$color-link` and are 10% darker when already visited.
+Default links are a color defined by the current theme.

 <div class="embedded-example"><a href="/docs/examples/base/links/" class="js-example">
 View example of the default link pattern